Removal from Attics

 Raccoons are clever creatures.
 They use their five-fingered paws and sharp claws to pry shingles or tiles from roofing systems so they can gain access to your attic.
 What their claws cannot handle, their sharp teeth can take care of the rest.
 In an attempt to get into your attic, they can damage your roof significantly.

 Openings in your roof created by raccoons leave your home susceptible to other issues.
-For instance, a damaged roof means your home is not susceptible against moisture buildup and other damages created by the elements.
+For instance, a damaged roof means your home is not susceptible to moisture buildup and other damages created by the elements.
 Once inside your attic, raccoons can create other expensive damages.

 A raccoon may damage insulation with their claws or urine.
 They may use their claws to nest in the soft, fluffy insulation.
 They can also contaminate insulation with their urine and feces, which can pose health hazards to you and your family.
 You will need to remove the raccoon as soon as possible to avoid extensive damages.